Saraakallio

 Runic Origins

 We lack a similar contemporary window into the world of the first creators and performers of the runes in the Baltic nations and in Finland.
-According to an hypothesis of Matti Kuusi, the proto-Kalevalaic metric form first took shape in the Late Neolithic among the shamanistic Comb Ceramic cultures in Estonia, Latvia and Lithuania.
+According to an hypothesis of Matti Kuusi, the proto-Kalevalaic metric form first took shape in the Late Neolithic among Proto-Finnic peoples that I identify as of the shamanistic Comb Ceramic cultures in Estonia, Latvia and Lithuania.
 (24) In turn, Unto Salo hypothesises that the metric form, as well as a musical instrument, the kantele, were carried by the Corded Ware culture to Finland.
 (5)

 Vainamoinen, Pekka Halonen

-According to Salo, it was within the cultural area of the Kiukainen culture that the first Kalevalaic epic rune songs in Finland were composed and performed, as accompanied by kanteles, perhaps supplementing or replacing or earlier shamanic drums.
+According to Salo, it was within the cultural area of the Kiukainen culture that the first Kalevalaic epic rune songs in Finland were composed and performed, as accompanied by the kantele, perhaps supplementing or replacing or earlier shamanic drums.

 Accepting the hypothetical views of Kuusi and Salo, and returning to Frog, it is clear we cannot know how the composers and performers of the runes in either the Baltic nations or in Finland ‘conceived’ or ‘imagined the influence of their songs.
 In general, the songs have not yet been investigated in a way appropriate to the animist nature of the shamanistic cultures in which they were likely first composed and performed.
 For this reason I suggest we cannot close the ‘ontological book’ on them, as seems to have happened in the scholarly community.